MW3r3/MW3r3/README.md

-# Hello World, I'm Melih 👋

-I'm a 17-year-old high school student with a passion for technology and innovation.
-My programming journey began in 6th grade, starting with Arduino projects and later expanding into the realms of Data Science and AI.

-## 🚀 About Me
-- 🎹 Developed a simple arduino-based piano as my first individual project.
-- 🤖 Contributed to robotics and drones at my school, focusing on assembling and programming.
-- 🐍 Picked up Python in 8th grade and explored various topics including Linear Algebra, Polynomial Algebra and Computer Vision.
-- ☀️ Passionate about Data Science and AI.
-- 💡 I have a Youtube channel that i post short programming tips [Melih Cloud](https://www.youtube.com/channel/UCH-imX_K8fvcHKb-Jelt9nQ)

-## 🎓 Education

-**Technical High School Student - Electrical and Electronic Engineering** Aselsan Vocational High School

-I am currently pursuing a specialized education in Electrical and Electronic Engineering at Aselsan Vocational High School, where I have the opportunity to deepen my understanding of electronics and apply this knowledge to my programming projects.

-## 💼 Internships

-**Aselsan**
-- Completed a 15-day internship where I gained hands-on experience in the field (Worked on testing department).
-- Scheduled for an additional 25 days to further develop practical skills and industry knowledge.

-## 💼 Experience
-- Founded PractyAI, a startup venture aiming to create an advanced language practice chatbot. *(currenty inactive due to hiatus)*
-- Designed PCBs with more than 100 components.
-- Developed simple applications using Flask and Django; transitioned to React Native.
-- Internship at Aselsan

-## 🛠 Skills
-- **Languages & Tech:**
-  - Intermediate Computer knowledge across multiple OSes.
-  - Knowledge of Arduino development and PCB design software.
-  - Proficient in Python with understanding of Flask & Django.
-  - Experience with JavaScript & TypeScript, React.js & React Native.
-  - Knowledge of SQL and NoSQL database management.
-  - Web development skills in HTML, CSS, and JavaScript with backend expertise.
-  - Mobile app development with React Native using Expo framework.

-## 📦 Projects
-### CLang (Arduino):
-- Multiple small projects including an Arduino Piano. *(Source code unavailable)*

-### Python:
-- Graph to Formula Converter. *(Source code unavailable)*
-- AI Push-Up Counter (part of AI Exercise Coach). *(Source code unavailable)*
-- Django Web Chatting App. *(Depreceated, switched to React Native)*

-### TypeScript:
-- PractyAI Chat App using React Native. *(Unfinished due to startup hiatus)*

-### JavaScript:
-- Felsefe Sozlugum - A simple dictionary app with over 300 Turkish philosophy terms.
-- LM-Studio-Mobile - A mobile client for a desktop app running local LLMs. *(In progress...)*

-### RLang:
-- A donut-shaped code snippet that visualizes a donut in a 3D graph.

-## 📫 How to Reach Me
-- Feel free to email me at [melihbulut2006@gmail.com](mailto:melihbulut2006@gmail.com).
-- Feel free to contact me with my Instagram  [mwerehere](https://instagram.com/mwerehere)

-## ⭐️ What I'm Looking For
-I'm open to collaborative projects, internship opportunities, and learning from experienced mentors in the fields of Data Science and AI.
+Hello, I'm Melih 👋

+I'm an 18-year-old high school student with a passion for Data Science and AI development.
+I am currently pursuing Electrical and Electronic Engineering at Aselsan Vocational High School.

+🚀 About Me

+Hands-on Experience:

+Developed an Arduino-based piano as my first project.

+Contributed to robotics and drone projects at school.

+Completed internships at Aselsan, including work in the testing department and developing backup communication systems for radars using C++ and TCP.

+Technical Expertise:

+Proficient in Python (Flask & Django) and experienced with JavaScript, TypeScript, React.js, and React Native.

+Familiar with Arduino development, PCB design, and database management (SQL & NoSQL).

+Basic knowledge of C++ and TCP protocols.

+Projects & Initiatives:

+CLang: Developed concept code for a tricopter (Teknofest) using Teensy 4.1 and modeled a Cansat Satellite using ESP-32.

+Software Development: Created applications in Python, JavaScript, and TypeScript, including a web scraper for supermarket price data and a chat app with PractyAI—a startup focused on an advanced language practice chatbot.

+Leadership: Lead the Software and Electronics teams of a robotics team (SHACSHUCA#10058) and contributed to an FRC team (Ladybug#9647) recognized with Rookie All Star and Rookie Inspiration awards.

+📫 Contact

+Email: melihbulut2006@gmail.com

+Instagram: mwerehere

+I'm open to collaborative projects, internship opportunities, and mentorship in the fields of Data Science and AI.
+Let's connect!